-Today’s companies and governmental organizations have accumulated large amounts of useful data in their CRM, ERP, and HR databases that are very much underutilized.
-Agent based modeling is a natural way to leverage that data and put it to work.
-As long as agent based models are essentially individual-based they can be populated with agents whose properties are real and read directly from a CRM system or from an ERP/HR database if you are modeling the dynamics of the human resources inside the organization.
-This gives you an easy, precise, and up to date way to model, forecast, compare scenarios, and optimize your strategy.
+Today’s companies and governmental organizations have accumulated large amounts of data in their CRM, ERP, HR, and other databases.
+Agent based modeling is a powerful way to put that data to work.
+An agent based model featuring individuals can use real, personalized, properties and behaviors taken directly from these databases.
+The results deliver refined optimization by providing a precise, easy, and up to date way to model, forecast, and compare scenarios.

 AnyLogic is the only professional software for building industrial strength agent based models.
 Moreover, agent based models can be easily combined with discrete event or system dynamics elements, for complete, no compromise, modeling.
 This can be seen, for instance, with warehouses which behave on a supply chain as agents, but are modeled internally using discrete event modeling.